Rehan9-12/Houzeo-UI/README.md

 ## 📌 Project Requirements (Implemented)

 ### ✅ 1.
 Header
-- A sticky header with a centered logo and clean layout.
+- A header with a centered logo and clean layout.

 ### ✅ 2.
 Filter Bar
 - **Status Dropdown**: "For Sale" / "Sold".